jocelynmutso/documentation-test/src/markdown/000_basic_operations/003_adding_items.md

 ## Quick Summary

-* There are two ways to add new items: Via the hamburger icon + 'Insert New' in the top right, or 'Add Item' button on the bottom left.
+* There are two ways to add new items: Via the hamburger icon + "Insert New" in the top right of an element, or "Add Item" button on the bottom left.
 * Adding an item via the hamburger icon creates the item outside of a group.
 * Adding an item via the 'Add Item' button creates the item within the active group.